snattydev/homelab/README.md

-# homelab
+# snatty's homelab
-snatty's personal homelab journal
+## this is my personal homelab journal